WAY29/glimmer/README.md

 ### repo
-example: `repo://rce/netentsec/ngfw_rce`
+example: `repo://rce/netentsec/ngfw_rce`, `repo://rce/`(will load pocs from rce directory in offical repository)

-you can load poc from offical poc repository in gitee
+you can load poc(s) from offical poc repository in gitee

 ## poc repository